brendanwalkercasey/final_project_cspb_2270/README.md

             - explicitly resizing the buffer with padded width and height in my waveletTransform(), and padding image with zeros.
             - Changing the "#define" to "typedef" when aliasing my uint data types (e.g. uint8_t as u8), initially beleiving it was an issue at the preprocessor level, affecting the entire translation unit (file).
 Then removing (commenting out) typedef entirely, and falling back on using regular data types.
 The initial thought behind aliasing my data types were simply to improve readability of my code.

         Ultimatley, I beleive the issue is some type of memory leak, or incorrect/overcompression technique, which results in blank grey images periodically in my code's output (depending on the image input).
 Perhaps the combination of bit shifting and wavelet compression requires special sigma values, or customized Lempel-Ziv-Weltch() function to be calculated depending on image input and its spatial patterns.
 Currently, in applyBitShiftingQuantization(), I apply bit-shifting to compress the image.
 The current shift is 2 bits, which may lead to significant data loss.
 While I've adjusted this value based on the level of compression I may want to also consider other quantization techniques and/or use more sophisticated approaches.
+All efforts above are documented in "wavelet_compression_debug_grey.cpp".

     2) Improperly Sized Sub-Band Output Files:  While the above issue took ~90% of my time allocated towards debugging, I also experienced issues with the sub-band outputs incorrectly displaying individual decomposed sub-bands for Vertical, Horizontal, Diagonal, and Approximation components (i.e. sub-bands: HL, LH, HH, and LL).
 This is an issue that I believe is an easier fix, however my priority was diagnosing an adding logic to debug the main file outputs (reconstructed image after transform and compression, and decomposed output image with all four sub-bands).